Skip to content

 If you run multiple projects — client work, internal products, microservices — edikt's governance installs per-project.
 Each project gets its own rules, its own decisions, its own agents matched to its stack.

 The methodology stays constant: governance chain, quality gates, specialist review.
 The specifics vary: this project uses Go and PostgreSQL, that one uses TypeScript and MongoDB.
 Run /edikt:init on each.
-The framework is immediate.

 When engineers rotate between projects, they don't start from scratch.
 The governance is already there.
 Same discipline, different codebase.
-That's the difference between a methodology and a habit.

 Maintenance is low by design.
 Rules update when you run the install script again.
 Decisions update when you compile.
 The overhead per project is a config file and the decisions you'd be making anyway — edikt just makes sure they persist.